hphelion/documentation/commercial/commerical.services-dns-overview.md

 - A framework in place to integrate with Nova and Quantum notifications (for auto-generated records)
 - Support for PowerDNS in the current beta

-For example, if a user wants to to access `mytestdomain.com` in their browser, DNS provides the mechanism for the browser to know that the server (for example, `1.2.3.4`).
+For example, if a user wants to access `mytestdomain.com` in the browser, DNS provides the mechanism for the browser to locate that server (for example, `1.2.3.4`).

 **Note:** Installing HP Helion OpenStack DNSaaS is optional.
 Before you attempt the DNSaaS installation, you must have already installed HP Helion OpenStack beta and verified that it is configured correctly and operational.